 Detention and Lost Revenue

 In a recent survey of drivers who use Trucker Tools’ driver mobile application, we found that truckers spend on average close to four hours at shipper and receiver facilities, usually without compensation.
 Other industry studies have shown that detention time can be as high as five and a half hours each day.
-With DOT hours-of-service regulations that stipulate that truckers can only drive 11 hours of the day, that doesn’t leave a lot of time for moving freight.
+With DOT hours-of-service regulations that stipulate that truckers can only drive 11 hours of day, that doesn’t leave a lot of time for moving freight.
 It’s estimated that truckers lose $1.3 billion in wages each year because of detention.

-Owner operators and small carriers, who are the backbone of the transportation industry, are hit particularly hard by detention because of the ripple effect delays can have on their ability to pick-up or drop-off the next load.
+Owner operators and small carriers, who are the backbone of the transportation industry, are hit particularly hard by detention because of the ripple effect delays can have their ability to pick-up or drop-off the next load.
 Though there is no easy fix on the immediate horizon for detention, there are a few ways that truckers can potentially reduce the economic impact and pain of detention.

 History with Broker